enjoying the chocolate tours at Hotel Chocolat Boucan

 The resort offers a “Tree to Bean” tour as well as a “Bean to Bar” tour to help chocolate lovers understand how cacao is grown and how the beans are harvested, cleaned, fermented, dried, and processed to make chocolate.
 We grafted seedlings and put our name on them so that we could return in future and see the cacao tree that we helped create.

 Cuthbert makes a special tea that he uses to fertilize the seedlings, and that, combined with a special manure mixture help make the cacao trees strong and healthy.
 Grafting the seedlings helps reduce the time it takes for them to bear fruit.
+In the photo above, Cuthbert shows us how to graft a cacao seedling.
 Without grafting it may take up to three years for a cacao tree to produce pods.
 With grafting, that period may be reduced to as little as 18 months.

 We ground cocoa nibs with a pestle and mortar and saw them slowly turn into molten chocolate.
 It was a lot of hard work, but worth it to see the dry cocoa granules slowly turn to cocoa liquor, a liquid form of chocolate that we added cocoa butter and sugar to, resulting in our very own personalized chocolate bar.

 I’d highly recommend a visit to Hotel Chocolat Boucan and St. Lucia for any chocolate lover who wants to learn more about the chocolate making and growing process while staying at a luxury resort with amazing cocoa cuisine.

 Have you had a chocolate experience like this?
 Have you ever tried hand-grinding cocoa nibs and making chocolate from it?